-Cinépolis Handpicked is a carefully-curated weekly alternative programming series that features a wide variety of specialty content, including your favorite classic films, special concert films, documentaries, seasonal favorites, and more.
+Cinépolis Handpicked is a carefully-curated weekly alternative programming series that features a wide variety of specialty content, including your favorite classic films, special concert events, documentaries, seasonal favorites, and more.
 This year, we conducted a survey with 38,000 guests to curate our 2019 lineup!

 A classic World War II story, starring Humphrey Bogart, Ingrid Bergman, Paul Henreid, Claude Rains et al, looks terrific in glorious black and white.
 A half century later, it still is a sublimely romantic, soul-satisfying experience.

 Filmed over two nights at the Dorothy Chandler Pavilion in Los Angeles, Joni 75: A Birthday Celebration brings together a big-name lineup of performers to pay tribute to the legendary singer-songwriter.
 Seal, James Taylor, Norah Jones, Diana Krall, Kris Kristofferson, Graham Nash and more perform songs from Mitchell's extensive catalog of 19 studio albums.
 The celebration culminates with all of the stars performing Big Yellow Taxi and presenting a birthday cake to Joni on stage.

 Harry and Sally have known each other for years, and are very good friends, but they fear sex would ruin the friendship.